Also known as: Neuropathy - metabolic

 - Dangerous substances (toxins) that build up in the body

-- Those with damage to the kidneys or eyes
+- Damage to the kidneys or eyes

-- Those with poorly controlled blood sugar
+- Poorly controlled blood sugar

 - Low blood sugar (hypoglycemia)